openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [Andreas Jaeger: Preparation for Mounting /var/run as tmpfs](http://lizards.opensuse.org/2010/05/03/preparation-for-mounting-varrun-as-tmpfs/)

 "Feature #303793 proposes to mount /var/run as tmpfs.
-The description says:  â€œThis would avoid the cleaning of stale files or sockets on bootup and avoid atime updates of any mounted filesystems.
+The description says:  “This would avoid the cleaning of stale files or sockets on bootup and avoid atime updates of any mounted filesystems.
 This is required for eg powermanagement, which currently wakes up the system from any idle states for a socket operation.
 Services must be modified not to depend on a preexisting content in /var/run upon startup.
-RPMs must be modified to not place anything there.â€"
+RPMs must be modified to not place anything there.”"

 ####  [Clean temporary data in SUSE](http://lists.opensuse.org/opensuse-features/2010-05/msg00041.html)